Refugee Training Alliance

 Field Partners

 Technology is only as powerful as the hands that deliver it.
-The RTA partners with organizations that have earned the trust of displaced communities over years — sometimes decades — of field work.
+RTA partners with universities, resettlement agencies, and humanitarian organizations that have earned the trust of the communities they serve.
 They bring the access.
 We bring the tools.

 Global Humanitarian